Po' Folks (Nappy Roots song)

-"Po' Folks" (featuring Anthony Hamilton) is the three time Grammy-nominated second hit single by the Kentucky rap group Nappy Roots.
+"Po' Folks" is a 2002 song by the Kentucky-based Hip Hop group Nappy Roots, featuring fellow Southern act, singer Anthony Hamilton.
+Released on July 10 of that year by Atlantic Records, it served as the second single from their second studio album Watermelon, Chicken & Gritz.
+The song peaked at number 21 on the Billboard Hot 100 and earned two Grammy Award nominations—Best Rap/Sung Collaboration and Best Long Form Music Video.

 Overview

 The beat was produced by Trackboyz.
 The song's signature concept, verse, and chorus was written by R. Prophet, a prolific member of Nappy Roots.
 Discussing the meaning of "Po' Folks," Prophet told MTV.com that the lyrics did not only speak of being poor as an economic issue.
 "It's a state of mind.
 It's not so bad being poor when you've got your family and God in your life and you have different values that, when it comes down to it, matter.
 A lot of other things really don't matter when God is knocking at your door."
 Po' Folks was released in 2002 and taken from Nappy Roots's debut album, Watermelon, Chicken & Gritz.
 It peaked at number 21 in the U.S. and features vocals by Anthony Hamilton who sung the soulful hook.